yetone/avante.nvim/README.md

       },
     },
     {
-      -- Make sure to setup it properly if you have lazy=true 'MeanderingProgrammer/render-markdown.nvim',
+      -- Make sure to set this up properly if you have lazy=true 'MeanderingProgrammer/render-markdown.nvim',
       opts = {
         file_types = { "markdown", "Avante" },